marciogualtieri/universities-pipeline/README.md

-It's important to comment that based on the data analysis, we could improve our pipeline to make the data even cleaner (for instance, we could have dealt with the de-duplication in the pipeline), but due to time constraints we have decided to use to Jupyter notebook.
+It's important to comment that based on the data analysis, we could improve our pipeline to make the data even cleaner (for instance, we could have dealt with the de-duplication in the pipeline), but due to time constraints we have decided to use the Jupyter notebook.
 This represents the real day-to-day process, that is, usually we well get insights from the data analysis phase about our data that we can use to improve our pipeline.